Asymmetric thin-shell wormholes in the Kalb-Ramond background: Observational characteristics and extra photon rings: Abstract

 \section{Abstract}

 In this paper, we utilize the ray-tracing method to conduct an in-depth study of the observational images of asymmetric thin-shell wormholes in the Kalb-Ramond field.
-Initially, we calculate the null geodesics and effective potential energy of ATSW, and investigate the variations in the photon sphere radius and critical impact parameter under different values of charge $Q$ and Lorentz-violating parameter $l$.
+Initially, we calculate the null geodesics and effective potential energy of the asymmetric thin-shell wormhole, and investigate the variations in the photon sphere radius and critical impact parameter under different values of charge $Q$ and Lorentz-violation parameter $l$.
 Based on these calculations, we determine the photon deflection angles and trajectories within this space-time structure.
 Specifically, depending on the photon impact parameters, the photon trajectories can be categorized into three types.
-By using a thin accretion disk as the sole background light source and incorporating two classical observational radiation models, we find that under conditions of equal mass $M$, charge quantity $Q$, and Lorentz-violation parameter $l$, the asymmetric thin-shell wormhole exhibits unique observational features such as additional lensing rings and photon ring clusters.
+By using a thin accretion disk as the sole background light source and incorporating two classical observational radiation models, we find that under conditions of equal mass $M$, charge quantity $Q$, and Lorentz-violation parameter $l$, the asymmetric thin-shell wormholes exhibit unique observational features such as additional lensing rings and photon ring clusters.
 Furthermore, distinct from black holes, as the charge quantity $Q$ and the Lorentz-violation parameter $l$ increase, the coverage area of the specific additional halo also expands correspondingly.

 \keywords{Kalb-Ramond, asymmetric thin-shell wormhole, observational characteristics, Lorentz-violation}